 The Awards Committee shall be composed of six (6) members, three (3) of whom will be immediate Past Presidents of the AAFS who are willing to serve and three (3) of whom will be previous recipients of an Academy-wide Award (Distinguished Fellow, Gradwohl Medallion, or Lucas Medal) appointed by the President.
-The maximum term of the previous award recipient members shall be for two (2) three-year terms; the most recent Past President shall serve as chair of the committee.
+The term of the previous award recipient members shall be for one (1) three-year term; the most recent Past President shall serve as chair of the committee.